doubleblindssw23/Diff-TTSG/README.md

   </tbody>
 </table>

-> "But I remember once my parents were just downstairs in the kitchen and this is when mobile phones just began coming out.
-So, like my oldest brother and my oldest sister had a mobile phone each I'm pretty sure."
+> But I remember once my parents were just downstairs in the kitchen and this is when mobile phones just began coming out.
+So, like my oldest brother and my oldest sister had a mobile phone each I'm pretty sure.
 <table class="tg">
   <thead>
     <tr>